confluence/tonguefish/README.md

 ```

 Exceptions:
-1. `url` and `title` can only be set per feed.
+1. `url` and can only be set per feed.
+2. `title` cannot be set at the top level.
+In a category or group section, `title` sets the display name for the category or group.
-2. `timezone` and `tzoffset` are used to set your local time at the top level, a feed's local time at the feed level, and are ignored at the category level.
+2. `timezone` and `tzoffset` are used to set your local time at the top level, a feed's local time at the feed or group level, and are ignored at the category level.
 3. You can't set a category at the category level.
-You can, however, set a default category at the top level (which will replace `uncategorised`).
+You can, however, set a default category at the top level (which will replace `uncategorised`), or at the group level.
+4. You can't set a group at the top level, category level, or group level.

 ## Transformations